 Can Cats Eat Peanuts?
 Occasionally

-We don't really associate peanuts with cats, but unless your cat has a peanut allergy, this snack is okay for your furry pal in small quantities (one or two broken down).
+We don’t really associate peanuts with cats, but unless your cat has a peanut allergy, this snack is okay for your furry pal in small quantities (one or two broken down).
 Avoid the shells of peanuts as these can pose a choking hazard and never allow your kitty to dine on spiced or candied peanuts as these can lead to serious health issues.
-We all did a longer piece on can cats eat peanuts.
+For a more information see our detailed article can cats eat peanuts.

 Can Cats Eat Ham?
 Occasionally